What Are the 12 Days of Christmas, and What Do They Mean?

 12 days of Christmas gifts: How much do they cost?

-In 2020, they even accounted for COVID, with price hikes in the gold rings—and, grimly for the art world (and the gift recipient!) but happily for the purchaser, a cost of $0 for all of the musicians and dancers, to account for the cancellations of live performances!
+In 2020, they even accounted for COVID, with price hikes for the gold rings—and, grimly for the art world (and the gift recipient!) but happily for the purchaser, a cost of $0 for all the musicians and dancers, to account for the cancellations of live performances.
 Man, we can’t even suspend our disbelief in a hypothetical scenario about a wacky Christmas song!
-Hopefully, they’ll all be back again this year.

-And how much will those gifts set you back?
-Well, if you want to get one of each “day,” that amounts to 78 individual gifts for a total of $16,168.14.
-If you want to stay true to the song and get your “true love” each day’s gifts the number of times they’re mentioned in the song, that’s 364 gifts, for a whopping $105, 561.80!
+And how much would those gifts set you back?
+In 2021, if you wanted to stay true to the song and get your “true love” each day’s gifts the number of times they’re mentioned in the song, that was 364 gifts, for a whopping $179,454.19!

 Daly’s main takeaway?
 “I’d rather take a trip around the world for two, for the price of [just] the swans!” he says.
-Or get everything on this list of inexpensive Christmas gifts!
+You could also get everything on this list of inexpensive Christmas gifts, or just plan a Christmas movie date night!

 - Ed Daly, author of The Christmas Book: The Ultimate Guide to Your Favorite Holiday